RoadieHQ/marketing-site/content/docs/integrations/datadog/index.md

 ## Specify datadog domain

-Datadog embedded graph is using datadoghq.eu as default top-level domain, when other is not specified.
-If you are using other domain, you must specify it with corresponding annotations datadoghq.com/site.
+The Datadog Backstage plugin uses `datadoghq.eu` as the default top-level domain.
+If you would like to use a different Datadog domain, you must specify it with a corresponding annotation on your `catalog-info.yaml` file.

 ### Adding the annotations and the values from Datadog to your component's metadata file.